Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 Additional info…

-You can find Dr. Brooke Goldner at Goodbyelupus.com.
+You can find Dr. Brooke Goldner at Goodbyelupus.com

 She has a live Q&A on YouTube every Wednesday at 12:30; it is beneficial, encouraging, uplifting, and informative.

 I recommend joining her Facebook group, Smoothie Shred.
-It is a community of like-minded people doing her various protocols.
+It is a community of like-minded people doing their various protocols.
 It is nice to have a support group, and it is an excellent place for inspiration and getting your questions answered.

-Although I have been symptom-free for over five years and the healthiest I have ever been, I do this protocol several times a year to optimize my health because it makes me feel amazing!
+Although I have been symptom-free for over eight years and the healthiest I have ever been, I do this protocol several times a year to optimize my health because it makes me feel amazing!

 My sincerest hope is that you live a long, healthy, and happy life!